Agriculture secretary pressed about pandemic relief funds for farmers - NewsBreak

 Vilsack said some solutions could include encouraging restaurants to give people choices on their portion sizes to try to limit food waste.

-The post Agriculture secretary pressed about pandemic relief funds for farmers appeared first on Michigan Advance .
+The post Agriculture secretary pressed about pandemic relief funds for farmers appeared first on Kansas Reflector .

 Comments / 0